fyngyrz/soyacro/README.md

 benign user.

 On a WAN or untrusted LAN?
-I've provided a means for security-by-obscurity, in that you can rename any of the data files \(and you should do so\) to anything you like, preferably something very unlikely, so as to prevent anyone from stumbling upon the cgi.
+I've provided a means for security-by-obscurity, in that you can rename any of the files \(and you should do so\) to anything you like, preferably something very unlikely, so as to prevent anyone from stumbling upon the cgi.